Signal

 When

-values.
+selfcompletes any remaining values will be sent, the last array may not havecountvalues.
 Alternatively, if were not collected any values will sent an empty array of values.Precondition

-should be greater than zero.Declaration
+countshould be greater than zero.Declaration

 Swift

-public func collect(count: Int) -> Signal<[Value], Error>
+public func collect(count: Int) -> Signal<[Value], Error> -

 Collect values that pass the given predicate then forward them as a single array and complete.